 Day Four and Five

 Our next stop, Maun, the gateway to the Okavango Delta.
 We will spend two nights at this hub, allowing you to spend day 5 exploring what this bustling frontier town has to offer.
-You can take flight from the airport and see the Okavango Delta area in all its glory as it spans a 15,000 square kilometer reach.
-Alternatively you could take a tour of the Thamalakane River in a Mokoro that is used by the locals to navigate the rivers, dams and marsh that is the Okavango Delta.
-A Makoro is a dugout canoe made from the Kigelia tree, commonly known as the sausage tree, due to the sausage like fruit.
-After your excursion you can pop into a coffee shop and have a cappuccino as Maun hosts all the amenities of modern living alongside the traditional curios made by the locals.
+You can take flight from the airport and see the Okavango Delta area in all its glory as it spans a 15,000 square kilometre reach.
+Alternatively, you could take a tour of the Thamalakane River in a Mokoro that is used by the locals to navigate the rivers, dams and marsh that is the Okavango Delta.
+A Makoro is a dugout canoe made from the Kigelia tree, commonly known as the sausage tree, due to the sausage-like fruit.
+After your excursion, you can pop into a coffee shop and have a cappuccino as Maun hosts all the amenities of modern living alongside the traditional curios made by the locals.

 “A journey is best measured in friends, rather than miles.” – Tim Cahill

-SA Adventure has been conducting off road tours throughout Southern Africa for just over 10 years.
+SA Adventure has been conducting off-road Botswana 4x4 tours for just over 10 years.
 Our track record speaks for itself and the relationship we have with all the lodges and hotels on this tour have been built up over the years.
 We pride ourselves on safety and nothing is more important to us than your well being while on tour.
 We have a full support truck and medic on every tour.
 You can relax on your holiday and know that SA Adventure has taken care of all the details to make your experience an unforgettable one!